LIRR continues to make progress post-Sandy

 Project budget: $43.3 million

 Signal, power and other assets in the yard are being replaced.
 This work is being coordinated with the West Side Yard Overbuild and Amtrak Gateway projects.
+Crews of LIRR construction forces have been assigned to the project since early 2014.

 EAST RIVER TUNNEL RESTORATION